-Also see diagram) mentions the set point (around 37°C for humans).
-The entire thermoregulation system relies on this point as a reference by which to adjust the body temperature either up or down as required.
+This quote from Wikipedia (also see diagram) mentions the 'set point' (around 37Â°C for humans).
+The entire thermo-regulation system relies on this point as a reference by which to adjust the body temperature, either up or down, as required.
 However, the mechanism by which the set point is 'set' is unknown.

 Temperature detection and regulation is of vital importance to any homeothermic organism.
 In order to maintain temperature homeostasis it is necessary for the autonomic nervous system to monitor small fluctuations in core body temperature and initiate counter measures to prevent temperature fluctuations beyond a tightly controlled set point.
 Key brain centers concerned with temperature control are the preoptic area and anterior hypothalamus (PO/AH).
 These hypothalamic regions harbor neurons that not only detect changes in core body temperature, but are also believed to receive and integrate input from ascending somatosensory pathways carrying information from peripheral temperature sensors.